We understand that you may be asking yourself if this service is right for you? You have come to the right place if:

 - Additional information and handouts will be emailed to you after your consult

-- PART TWO: Your Pet's First Veterinary Behavior Therapy Session
+- VISIT TWO: Your Pet's First VIRTUAL Veterinary Behavior Therapy Session

-Due to the severe nature of the behavioral disorders and conditions we treat, additional 45-60 minute behavior therapy sessions will be needed for successful treatment.
-These additional therapy sessions will require additional fees.
+NOTE: Due to the severe nature of the behavioral disorders and conditions that we treat, additional 45-60 minute behavior therapy sessions are crucial to reach your dog's best potential and success.
+Additional therapy sessions will require additional fees.